Find complete descriptions of the grading system and grade marks used for undergraduate and graduate level courses at Portland State.

 Missing Grade (M)

-A grade of M is issued when no grade has been reported to the Office of Admissions, Registration, and Records.
+A grade of M is issued when no grade has been reported to the Office of the Registrar.
 M grades carry no credit and are not included when calculating G.P.A.

 New Grading Policy for X and M Grades

 The PSU Faculty Senate approved the following definition and rules regarding assignment of X grades and M Grades, effective fall 2011.

 - The X grade definition: Non-attendance and No Basis for Grade.
 The X grade is used when there is little or no attendance and no work/performance upon which to base an academic evaluation.

 - New Rule for X grades: X grades cannot be changed after initial submission and other grades cannot be changed to an X.

 - New Rule for M grades: M (missing) grades will change to a grade of X, one term after the initial term.
 Once converted to an X, cannot be changed.